beverley-walter/PersonalProject_BW/README.md

 Clothing Library or OpShop for Pre-school Childrens Clothing</b>

-People can donate clothing as a gift or a loan item.
+<em>People can donate clothing as a gift or a loan item.
 They will be thanked for gifts (generate a thankful email) and provided with credits in exchange for loan items.
 They can then use those credits to borrow items of clothing.
-They will be able to search by age/gender/style of clothing they want to 'borrow'.
+They will be able to search by age/gender/style of clothing they want to 'borrow'.</em>

 # MVP
 Admin story - I need to create a database of clients and items.
 Plus a form for people to add their unwanted clothing.